davidpozoio/express-template/README.md

 ## COMMITS

 This project uses conventional commits, actually has a hook done in `husky` to validate it.
-So try to follow the convetion before doing a commit.
+So try to follow the convention before doing a commit.